 - Not speeding would have made you a hazard by interrupting the flow of traffic

 - Speed limit / street signs were not clearly posted

 - Speed limit / street sign not authorized or lawfully posted

 - Steer signs not posted on the correct side of the roadway

 - Dangerous weather conditions forced you to drive the way you did

 - Officer's dash-cam and body-cam recordings establish lack of speed or driving behavior

 - Obtaining an independent calibration of your own vehicle's speedometer

-Don't plead guilty by paying your traffic or speeding offense ticket without consulting an experienced lawyer first.
-Contact Kassabian & Kassabian, P.L.C., today at (703) 750-3622.
+Don't plead guilty by paying your traffic or speeding offense ticket without consulting an experienced Fairfax traffic lawyer first.
+Contact John Kassabian today at (703) 750-3622.